The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

 \subsection{Crystalline Si:P}

 We now consider a similar material, crystalline Si:P, also an n-type semiconductor.
-It was intensively investigated by groups from Bell Laboratories and from Karls\-ruhe University down to very low temperatures of the order of 10~mK, far lower than in the Si:As study reconsidered above.
-In the Si:P investigations, the MIT was partly tuned by changing the dopant concentration $n$,\cite{Ros.etal.80,Ros.etal.83,Stu.etal.93} and partly by varying the critical P concentration by means of stress.\cite{Tho.etal.83,Waf.etal.99} A discontinuity of $\sigma(T = 0,n)$ was still not definitely ruled out in the first of these works, Ref.\ \onlinecite{Ros.etal.80}.
-In the subsequent publications, however, the continuity of $\sigma(T = 0,n)$ at the MIT was implicitly supposed when the measurements were analyzed only by means of the augmented power law ansatz, Eq.\ (\ref{apl}).
-In the literature, this series of Si:P studies has been considered as key experiments confirming the continuity of $\sigma(T = 0,n)$ at the MIT.\cite{Lee.Rama,Beli.Kirk,Ever.Mirl}
+It was intensively investigated by groups from Bell Laboratories and from Karls\-ruhe University down to temperatures of the order of 10~mK, far lower than in the Si:As study considered above.
+In these Si:P investigations, the MIT was tuned by changing the P concentration, $n$,\cite{Ros.etal.80,Ros.etal.83,Stu.etal.93} and, alternatively, by varying its critical P concentration, $n_{\rm c}$, by applying stress, $S$; thus $n_{\rm c} = n_{\rm c}(S)$.\cite{Tho.etal.83,Waf.etal.99} In the literature, this series of Si:P studies has been regarded as key experiments confirming the continuity of $\lim_{T \rightarrow 0} \sigma(T,n - n_{\rm c})$ at $n = n_{\rm c}$.\cite{Lee.Rama,Beli.Kirk,Ever.Mirl}

+A discontinuity of $\lim_{T \rightarrow 0} \sigma(T,n - n_{\rm c})$ was still not definitely ruled out in the first of these works, Ref.\ \onlinecite{Ros.etal.80}.
+In the subsequent publications, however, the continuity of $\lim_{T \rightarrow 0} \sigma(T,n - n_{\rm c})$ was implicitly presumed when the measurements were analyzed only by means of the augmented power law ansatz, Eq.\ (\ref{apl}).
+In doing so, these analyses paid little attention to the considerable curvature of the $\sigma$ versus $T^{1/2}$ plots being obvious in the respective Figures 1 of Refs.\ \onlinecite{Tho.etal.83}, \onlinecite{Waf.etal.99}, and \onlinecite{Stu.etal.93}. -- In this regard, these diagrams resemble a corresponding plot for crystalline Si:As, Figure 11a of Ref.\ \onlinecite{Shaf.etal.89}, compare previous subsection. -- Due to the curvature, the $\sigma(T = 0)$ extrapolations significantly depend on which $T$ interval is considered in the $\sigma = a + b \, T^{1/2}$ fits.

+There is one exception among the Si:P studies mentioned above: In the report on their stress tuning of the MIT in Ref.\ \onlinecite{Waf.etal.99}, Waffenschmidt et al.\ state that, close to the MIT, at low $T$, $\sigma = a + b \, T^{1/3}$ would better describe the experimental data than $\sigma = a + b \, T^{1/2}$.
+At first glance, this seems to be confirmed by their Figure 2a which shows almost linear $\sigma$ versus $T^{1/3}$ plots for $0.014\ {\rm K} \le T \le 0.216\ {\rm K}$; in this representation, the interpolation interval is by a factor of about 1.5 wider than the extrapolation gap.
+One should note, however, that the impression of a substantial curvature which one gains from the $\sigma$ versus $T^{1/2}$ plots in Figure 1 of Ref.\ \onlinecite{Waf.etal.99} arises under quite other conditions: Therein, the width of the $T^{1/2}$ data range exceeds that of the corresponding low-temperature gap by a factor of about 6.5.
+Thus, on this basis, a fair comparison of both approximations is impossible.

+Therefore, to examine whether the ansatz $\sigma = a + b \, T^{1/3}$ truly better describes the Si:P data published in Ref.\ \onlinecite{Waf.etal.99} than the ansatz $\sigma = a + b \, T^{1/2}$, we now reproduce and extend the augmented power law analysis of these measurements.
+In doing so, we also aim to find out to what extent the sample classification depends, first, on the $T$ range taken into account in the fits and, second, on the exponent of the augmented power law used.